synshop/rtfm/docs/editors/Style/Equipment Articles.md

 `Manufacturer Model number Maximum size`

 ## Contents
+!!! tip "Answering Questions"
+    When filling out the contents of a template, treat each heading like you are answering someone's question about a piece of equipment.
+    The following section provides questions for each heading.

 For new equipment entries copy equipment_template.md and rename it to the appropriate file name.

 A template for equipment pages is provided at:

 ### Manuals
+!!! question "Where can I get more information about this equipment?"

 Links to the equipment's full manual should be provided under this heading.

 ### Firmware, Drivers, and Software
+!!! question "Will I need to use any computer programs?
+What do I need to download?"
+    If the answer to the first question is no, you can remove this heading and its subheadings.

 Relevant programs related to the equipment should get listed here.
 Information about whether the software is already available on SYN Shop computers should also be indicated under this heading.
 Distinguish between necessary and optional firmware in the subheadings below.